What is the difference between GPT and AI?

 GPT: Transforming Language Generation

 GPT, on the other hand, is a specific type of AI model that focuses on natural language processing and generation.
-Developed OpenAI, GPT is a deep learning model that uses a transformer architecture to generate human-like text based on a given prompt.
-It has been trained on vast amounts of text data and can generate coherent and contextually relevant responses.
+Developed OpenAI, GPT is designed to generate human-like text based on a given prompt.
+It uses a deep learning architecture called a transformer, which allows it to process and understand the context of words and sentences.
+GPT models are trained on vast amounts of text data, enabling them to generate coherent and contextually relevant responses.

 FAQ: